Brunadiasmiguel/illegal_fishing/README.md

 The data analysis can be found in the data_analysis folder.

 1) analysis_prediction_model.ipynb - it contains the merge between transshipment Maritime Mobile Service Identity (MMSI) vessels and not.
 After the merge, a binary column representing illegal fishing activity or not was added (taking into consideration the transshipment activity).
 The MMSI is a unique classifier and once a MMSI was caught in illegal activity, it was considered as illegal by the model.
 Therefore, 1 represents illegal fishing, 0 represents no illegal activity (at least associated to transshipment).
 The relevant features were selected for the model and different algorithms were trained.
-Ultimately, the Ramdom Forest machine learning algorithm gave the best prodiction base.
+Ultimately, the Ramdom Forest machine learning algorithm gave the best prediction base.
 After reaching a good result, the model was still improved adding bins - the finally accuracy reached around 80%.

 2) analysis_regression_illegal_focus.ipynb - it contains a deeper analysis focus on the illegal fishing itself.
 Different binning techniques, linear regressions etc were made to understand the connection between different features as boat characteristics, encounter location, time, season, country flag etc and the IUU ranking or number of transshipment encounters.
 Matplotlib was used several times to understand the data better and a case study about China came from the analysis.